-Hawksmoor, who clearly have a strong sense of their USP, have somehow found a way to level up the Christmas dinner, while still keeping it essentially un-messed with: your usual roast meats have been replaced with vast, Henry VII-style sharing platters of steak.
+Hawksmoor, who clearly have a strong sense of their USP, have somehow found a way to level up the Christmas dinner, while still keeping it essentially un-messed with: your usual roast meats have been replaced with vast, Henry VIII-style sharing platters of steak.

 If that sounds like an appealing change from dry turkey, it’s because it is.
 The Hawksmoor festive menu is a masterclass in pushing the boat out, but without venturing into the realm of the seasonal gimmick.